bdshaffer73/RCBrains/README.md

 ControllerDown - DownTransistor_Drain

 ## Code
-Our state machine has three states: RUN, PLAY, REC.
+Our state machine has three states: RUN, PLAY, and EC.
 RUN is the default state, and simply allows the driver to drive without recording or playing back instructions.
-REC records the driver's actions to the SD card, once per 50ms.
-PLAY reads the driver's actions from the SD card and writes them to the controller inputs.
+REC records the driver's actions to the SD card, once per 10ms.
+PLAY reads the driver's actions from the SD card and writes them to the controller inputs once per 25ms.
+The time needed to record inputs is longer than the time needed to play them back.
+We introduced the delays to synchronize these two states.
+The time needed to perform the functions is neglible compared to the length of the delays.

-!!!Elaborate.